 Photo and Video Evidence Challenges

 Photo and video evidence raise many other issues.
-Do lighting and camera angle alter a jury’s perception of a witness whose testimony is by video only, with a monotonous ‘head and shoulder’ shot?
+Do lighting and camera angles alter a jury’s perception of a witness whose testimony is by video only, with a monotonous ‘head and shoulder’ shot?
 Insurance company surveillance video captures an injured person carrying out various activities, but was the camera inactivated when movement difficulties were apparent?
+With technology improving as well as becoming easier to use (sometimes) there could be many other challenges to face as well.

 Techniques used by skilled photographers including camera position, lighting and exposure can, even if on a subconscious level, make a photo or video deceptive.
 When asked, courts review potentially misleading qualities to avoid problems.
 Usually the issues raised go back to the basics highlighted above.